sriramcu/anatomy_detection_neural_networks_comparison/README.md

 neural network via the command line.
 We suggest using EfficientNetB7, since it was the best model as discussed in the ppt linked to at the beginning of this README.

-`python train.py -e <num_epochs> -n efficientnet -c 6 -p 1`
+`python train.py -e <num_epochs> -n efficientnet -c 8 -p 1`

-Where e is for number of epochs, n is for neural network name, c is for number of classes and p is to select whether custom preprocessing is enabled for training (if so, it will automatically be enabled for prediction by storing this flag in the pickle file as explained).
+Where e is for number of epochs, n is for neural network name, c is for number of classes (should be set to number of classes in constants.py `CLASS_LABELS` which is equal to number of subfolders in train dataset), and p is to select whether custom preprocessing is enabled for training (if so, it will automatically be enabled for prediction by storing this flag in the pickle file as explained).

 * Note that we do not need to specify dataset directories since these are given by default in utils/constants. py. `-t` and `-v` arguments are optional to change these.